mopidy/mopidy/docs/commands/mopidy.rst

 .. cmdoption:: --verbose, -v

-    Show more output: debug level and higher.
+    Show more output.
+Repeat up to 3 times for even more.

 .. cmdoption:: --save-debug-log